0

 In cases of extreme biological growth, thick lichen growth may still be embedded into the surface following rinsing.
 Use a firm abrasive brush to lift lichen from the surface and clear away any loose debris.

-You can use a pressure washer to clean wooden decking and furniture, but be careful.
-Power washing is destructive and timber is comparatively delicate.
 The sheer volume of water used in pressure washing combined with the vulnerable nature of untreated wood risks damage.
-Remember—unprotected wood expands and contracts in water.
+Remember – unprotected wood expands and contracts in water.
 We want to minimise the splitting risks as much as possible.
 For these reasons, we do not advise using a pressure washer to clean outdoor wood.

 Always use the lowest-pressure setting to avoid damaging the wood fibres.
 Aim the spray in the direction of the wood grain.
-Be careful—the higher pressure of the sprayer may cause biocide and contaminated water to splash onto flowerbeds and accidentally cause damage.
+Be careful – the higher pressure of the sprayer may cause biocide and contaminated water to splash onto flowerbeds and accidentally cause damage.

 Always allow the wood furniture or structure to dry completely before moving on to the next step.

-How to use Roxil Wood Scrub Gel
+How to Denib Wood

 Now that all cleaning treatments have been washed off and the wood has dried, you may notice a residue across the surface similar to in the image on the right.
 This textured surface is raised wood grain.
 Untreated wood is absorbent.
 When we treated the wood with water-based cleaner, the outer layer of wood fibres swelled slightly in response to the increased moisture levels.